danielboyuw/Project-Otter/README.md

 npm start
 ```

-4. Scan the QR code with Expo Go app to run on your device
+4. Scan the QR code with Expo Go app to run on your device(choose the version v54.0.0)

 ### Available Scripts